sansthesis/gatsby-plugin-reason/README.md

 Provides drop-in support for [Reason](https://reasonml.github.io/).

 ## Install
-`yarn add gatsby-plugin-reason bs-loader bs-platform reason-react --save`
+`yarn add gatsby-plugin-reason bs-platform reason-react --save`

 ## How to use
 1. Include the plugin in your `gatsby-config.js` file.